mbenke/zpf2022/Slides/10TH/10meta.md

 Let us now try to build such a definition ourselves.

+# Stage restriction

-Note that we need to use two modules, since definitions to be run during compilation have to be imported from a different module --- the code to be run needs to be compiled first.
+Note that we need to use two modules,<br />
+since definitions to be run during compilation have to be imported from a different module<br />
+--- the code to be run needs to be compiled first.

 Otherwise you may see an error like